 - Understanding the individual needs of our clients

 - Charging the same as if you went direct to a portrait artist's studio

 - Unequalled experience and market insight when dealing with portrait commissions for UK and International Clients

 - Remaining independent of artists' societies

 Portrait commissions include Male Portraits, Female Portraits, Group Portraits, Child Portraits and Portrait Sculpture, along with many other subjects including Copies, Miniature & Posthumous Paintings.

-Portrait painters, exclusive to Fine Art Commissions, include Nicola Jane Philipps (Nicky), Susie Philipps, Rosalie Watkins, Jamie Coreth, Jamie Routley and renowned photographer Fergus Greer.
+Portrait painters, exclusive to Fine Art Commissions, include Nicola Jane Philipps (Nicky), Susie Philipps, Rosalie Watkins, Jamie Coreth, and Jamie Routley

 We also offer corporate portrait & art commissions for offices.